 When in France

-When we first moved to France, I was confronted with just this issue.
+When I first moved to France, I was confronted with just this issue.
 I was tasked with buying some wine whilst out grocery shopping.
 And in France the wine section of a supermarket can be very, very big.
 There were all sorts of labels.
 All sorts of prices.
 And I had no clue how to choose.

 Give me a Clue